Innovative Treatment Models for Alzheimer’s Disease and Dementia CareApril 26, 2018

 What you’ll find in this article:

-Partner Anne M. Murphy and Associate Jared L. Shwartz examine the historical treatment model for AD, the impact of such treatment on key stakeholders, and the key components of an “aging in place” model of care that likely will significantly reduce the cost-burden and emotional strain of AD treatment, including (i) telehealth services, (ii) home health care, and (iii) behavioral health therapies, and examine current obstacles to implementing these care mechanisms.Download Full Article Here
+Associate Jared L. Shwartz examines the historical treatment model for AD, the impact of such treatment on key stakeholders, and the key components of an “aging in place” model of care that likely will significantly reduce the cost-burden and emotional strain of AD treatment, including (i) telehealth services, (ii) home health care, and (iii) behavioral health therapies, and examine current obstacles to implementing these care mechanisms.Download Full Article Here